auth0/docs/articles/client-platforms/jquery/03-session-handling.md

 # Summary

-In this guide you learned how to use `localStorage` directly or `Lockr` (localStorage wrapper) to create a new session, check session status and end user session (logout).
+In this guide you learned how to use `localStorage` directly or `Lockr` (localStorage wrapper) to create a new session, check session status, and end user session (logout).